 The assessment produced a report led and approved by the Government of Sudan (see link below), which provided the following tools:

 - An assessment of the damage, loss, and recovery needs in the affected sectors and districts;

 - Priority recovery needs for each sector, and;

 - Suggested recovery interventions.

-In addition to the assessment, activities have included capacity building of Sudanese officials.
+In addition to the assessment, activities included capacity building trainings for Sudanese officials.
 Several trainings were thus organized in December 2020 on Post-Disaster Needs Assessments (PDNA) and Disaster Recovery Framework (DRF) methodologies as well as gender knowledge, which were attended by 29 government officials and civil society representatives, including 15 women.
-Furthermore, 16 representatives, including 7 women, covering most administration units across the three localities in the State of Khartoum were trained in December 2020 on damage assessment, loss calculations, and recovery strategies to help communities in potential future disaster situations.
+Furthermore, 16 representatives, including 7 women, and representing most administration units across the three localities in the State of Khartoum were trained in December 2020 on damage assessment, loss calculations, and recovery strategies to help communities in potential future disaster situations.

 Partnerships and coordination

-This project is being implemented the World Bank Africa Disaster Risk Management team, guided by the Emergency Operation Center under the Ministry of Labor and Social Development of Sudan, and will be coordinated with support from relevant international partners including the United Nations Development Program and the European Union.
-The government will play a leading role in the data collection and analysis, while World Bank and other partners will provide overall technical guidance, quality control, and capacity building to the government counterparts.
+This project was implemented by the World Bank Africa Disaster Risk Management team, guided by the Emergency Operation Center under the Ministry of Labor and Social Development of Sudan, and will be coordinated with support from relevant international partners including the United Nations Development Program and the European Union.
+The government had a leading role in the data collection and analysis component of the project, while World Bank and other partners provided overall technical guidance, quality control, and capacity building to their government counterparts.